tkdevops-commit/riskwise/README.md

 - Quantitative output for risk assessment
 - Optimising strategic decisions based on competitor choices
 - Exploring if risk can be leveraged to support business activities and meet organisational objectives within governance frameworks
+- Are actions taken to mitigate risk inadvertently increasing risk exposure